 This entry was posted on Saturday, October 25th, 2008 at 11:01 and is filed under Karma, Olive Harvests.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 The olive harvest took place on Saturday 25/10/2008 close to the settlement of Otniel.
 The harvest was organised by Combatants for Peace together with Ta’ayush, in the framework of the Olive Harvest Coalition.
 That same week settlers from Otniel had attacked Palestinian farmers who were harvesting their lands close to the settlement.
 The soldiers who were there to protect the farmers were also attacked and one of them was wounded.
 At this the olive harvest was halted by the army and the area declared a closed military zone.
 During the week contact was made with the owners of the land and it was decided that on Saturday Israeli activists would accompany the farmers so that they could finish the harvest.

 On Saturday we set out in two groups.
 A group of 50 went to harvest close to the Palestinian village of Karma whose olive groves are in the valley a few hundred metres from the army base and the fence of Otniel.
 The harvesting was done without interference on the part of the settlers, the army or the police, but not all the area was harvested and we did not reach the olives close to the army base (the villagers told us that volunteers from Europe would come to help them there).